Salah856/System-Design/Design Rate Limiter.md

 Since the rate limiter allows a maximum of 7 requests per minute, the current request can go through.
 However, the limit will be reached after receiving one more request.

+Pros
+- It smooths out spikes in traffic because the rate is based on the average rate of the previous window.
+- Memory efficient.

+Cons
+- It only works for not-so-strict look back window.
+It is an approximation of the actual rate because it assumes requests in the previous window are evenly distributed.
+However, this problem may not be as bad as it seems.
+- According to experiments done by Cloudflare, only 0.003% of requests are wrongly allowed or rate limited among 400 million requests.